satyakisikdar/openalex/README.md

 * flattening _authors_ and _works_ take anywhere between 15 and 30 hours.
 The code will cache the files, so you should consider running it in batches by setting the `files_to_process` variable.
 * There will be repeated rows in the CSVs if the code stops during the parsing process.
 Workaround TBD.

+### Coming Soon

+* Filtering CSVs based on concepts, publication years, and venues